Covid-19 coronavirus lockdown: Uncertainty sweeps over housing market

 Finance Minister Grant Robertson also announced a freeze stopping landlords raising rents and promised a new relief package for home owners having trouble paying their mortgages.

-Yet - with the fine print for these measures to be hammered out in the coming days - it remaines a waiting game for home owners, real estate agents, mortgage brokers.
+Yet - with the fine print for these measures to be hammered out in the coming days - it remains a waiting game for home owners, real estate agents, mortgage brokers.

 Here are some of the issues likely to play out in the coming four weeks of lockdown.